 This initial design optimisation of the aircraft as a whole could be further extended to optimise more specific components, for example by comparing different electric motors and propulsion configurations.

-So design optioneering can clearly help engineers to create more optimised systems rapidly, and if you would like to learn more about how it could help your projects - in sustainable aerospace or any other sector - please contact CFMS for more information.
+So design optioneering can clearly help engineers to create more optimised systems rapidly.
+If you would like to know more about how CFMS is accelerating the development of decarbonised flight, contact us.